unional/fixture/README.md

 In addition to `baseline()`,
 `@unional/fixture` provides `execCommand()` and `writeCommandResult()` to run command line test within the fixture.

-If the test case is a file, it will be read as text and execute the content.
+If the test case is a JSON or YAML, it will read and execute the command within.
-If the test case is a folder, it expects there is a `command` file and does the same.
+If the test case is a folder, it will look for a `command.json|yml|yaml` in the folder and does the same.

 More file types and features will be added in the future.